agsb/milliForth-6502/README.md

 - no multiuser, no multitask, no faster;
 - uses 32 bytes of _page zero_;
 - only update _latest_ at end of word definition, so the word is hidden while defined;
+- redefine a word does not change previous uses;
-- stacks moves like the hardware stack
+- stacks moves like the hardware stack;
 - words must be between spaces, before and after is wise;
-- redefine a word does not change previous uses;
 - uses 7-bit ASCII characters;
-- from ANSI X3.215-1994[^6]
+- approuch as ANSI X3.215-1994[^6]

 ### Notes

-    Look up at Notes [^7]
+    Look up at Notes[^7]

 11/06/2024:
     return to minimal thread indirect code